 Build rockets, robots and video games.
 Learn the basics of programming, engineering.
 Tinker and create.
 Learn about ocean exploration, space, chemistry, and more…

 Thinkery – Perfect for Pre-K–5th grade campers, Thinkery Camps spark curiosity and inspire creative learning through hands-on fun and discovery.
 Kids can build a robot circus or explore the creative side of coding.
 Or choose from a variety of other innovative camp themes to challenge and inspire kids.
-Read about this year’s five new camp locations and enter an exclusive Thinkery Camp giveaway!
+Read about this year’s five new camp locations.

 From basketball to cheerleading, bmx biking, surfing, martial arts, parkour, indoor rock climbing, gymnastics and much more — there are plenty of camps to keep the kids active all summer long.